-- You are given a maximum of 2 weeks, to report your arrival and arrange for your residence permit from the canton migration offices
+- Students get a maximum of 2 weeks to report your arrival and arrange for your residence permit from the canton migration offices.

-- While awaiting your residency, students will be given an attestation to open a bank account and are barred from leaving the country during that period.
+- While awaiting your residency, students will be given an attestation to open a bank account.
+They are barred from leaving the country during that period.

-- Even if you have a student Visa, you can only work upto 15 hours a week during the term and full time during holidays but that too only after you have stayed in Switzerland for 6 months minimum.
+- Even if you have a student visa, you can only work up to 15 hours a week during the term and full time during holidays.
+But that too only after you have stayed in Switzerland for six months minimum.

 - Your family members can’t join you in Switzerland while you are still on a student visa.
-Only foreigners holding a PR can do so, or in exceptional circumstances such as holding confederation grants or other academics scholarites..
+Only foreigners holding a PR can do so.
+In exceptional circumstances such as holding confederation grants or other academics scholarites.

-The unemployment is extremely low at 3% and the salaries are some of the highest paid in the world.
-Though a lot of people may argue that Switzerland is also one of the most costly countries to live in, but even then, the salaries are extremely high.
+Unemployment is extremely low at 4.85%, and the salaries are some of the highest-paid in the world.
+Though many people may argue that Switzerland is also one of the most costly countries to live in, the salaries are extremely high.

-In fact, Switzerland is not a “Welcome-one-and-all” country like Canada or Germany, but it has a restrictive quota of allowing foreign nationals in the job market.
+Switzerland is not a “Welcome-one-and-all” country like Canada or Germany.
+But it has a restrictive quota of allowing foreign nationals into the job market.
 So even though the benefits one may reap are high, but so is the competition.

-Currently some 1.5 million foreigners are employed in the Swiss market and the demand for skilled labourers are mainly in the sectors of engineering and IT, Financial Analysts, Consulting, Pharmaceuticals, Banking and Business Analysts.
+The demand for skilled labourers is mainly in engineering and IT sectors, Financial Analysts, Consulting, Pharmaceuticals, Banking and Business Analysts.

-There is probably a handful of countries in the world, where everything is more or less perfect when it comes to work-life balance.
-Ample holidays, Paid leaves in abundance, subsidized healthcare, fantastic educational institutes with world class reputed b-schools like St. Gallen & IMD, along with very high quality of living makes Switzerland one of the major study abroad locations across the world.
+There are probably a handful of countries globally where everything is more or less perfect for work-life balance.
+Ample holidays, Paid leaves, subsidized healthcare, fantastic educational institutes with reputed world-class b-schools like St. Gallen & IMD, and very high quality of living make Switzerland one of the major study abroad locations world.

-The first one is termed as the F-1 Visa, aka Optional Practical Training (OPT), mainly taken up by the majority of International Students who have chosen USA as their study abroad destination.
+The first one is termed the F-1 visa, aka Optional Practical Training (OPT), mainly taken up by most international students who have chosen the USA as their study abroad destination.

-The other Visa is for specialised fields, aka H-1 B Visa and is the one that had all the changes lined up once President Trump came into power.
+The other visa is for specialized fields, aka H-1 B Visa and is the one that had all the changes lined up once President Trump came into power.

-Other Visas include the J-1 Visa for exchange students and visitors and the O-1 Visa for the extra ordinarily talented person who have national and international recognition for their expertise.
+Other Visas include the J-1 Visa for exchange students and visitors and the O-1 visa for the extraordinarily talented person with national and international recognition for their expertise.

 - Students have to document sufficient funds for sustaining themselves in the USA during their stay.

-- Students must provide strong ties to their home country either via Bank Accounts, Family, Assets or Job offer.
+- They must provide strong ties to their home country via Bank Accounts, Family, Assets or Job offers.

-- Students must remain enrolled full time in their programme for which they got the F-1 Visa.
+- Candidates should remain enrolled full time in their programme for which they got the F-1 visa.

-- An US Employer is required who can sponsor the Visa.
+- A requirement of a US Employer who can sponsor the visa.

 - US bachelors or equivalent

-- An approval from the labor condition attestation from the Department of Labor.
+- An approval from the labour condition attestation from the Department of Labor.

 - The OPT under the F-1 Visa allows students to stay back for 12 months in the USA to put their knowledge into practical application.
-A further 17 months extension is given to students of a STEM degree, thereby allowing a total of 29 months of stay back in the USA.
+In addition, a further 17 months extension is given to students of a STEM degree, thereby allowing a total of 29 months of stay back in the USA.

-- H-1 B Visa is granted for an initial period of 3 years and a further extension of 3 years is allowed.
-However, you cannot increase the H-1 B Visa for more than 6 years and if you have to keep on working in the USA then you may as well apply for a US Green Card
+- H-1 B Visa is granted for an initial period of 3 years, and a further extension of 3 years is allowed.
+However, you cannot increase the H-1 B Visa for more than six years, and if you have to keep on working in the USA, then you may as well apply for a US Green Card.

-- The O-1 and J-1 Visas are both term specific visas and as such allow the applicants of these Visas a fixed short term to stay and expiry of the Visa leads to deportation.
+- The O-1 and J-1 Visas are both terms specific visas and, as such, allow the applicants of these Visas a fixed short term to stay, and expiry of the visa leads to deportation.

-- Family Members and Spouse can accompany a person on either L-1 or H-1 B or O-1 Visas by applying for a J-1 Visa, during which time they can work but their income cannot be used by the student to support him/her.
+- Family Members and Spouse can accompany a person on either L-1 or H-1 B or O-1 Visas by applying for a J-1 Visa, during which time they can work, but the student cannot use their income to support him/her.